 One of the most common themes for a Fenrir tattoo sees the behemoth facing off against the All-Father himself.

-According to Norse mythology, Fenrir is fated to kill Odin during Ragnarök, and this makes for a powerful tattoo.
+According to Norse mythology, Fenrir is fated to finish Odin during Ragnarök, and this makes for a powerful tattoo.

 The iconic moment will be instantly recognizable to other Viking enthusiasts and the contrast between man and beast is sure to be a dramatic scene, with Odin wielding his powerful spear Gungnir.